ssc-oscar/lookup/README.md

+# Python APIs
+are in github.com/ssc-oscar/oscar.py

+Some rough info  on the structure and different update tasks is below

 # Available maps/tables and their locations
 The tch are on da0:/data/basemaps/
 The flat files are on da0:/data/basemaps/gz

-The last letter denotes version (in alphabetical order) Currently the last version is M
+The last letter denotes version (in alphabetical order) Currently the last version is P

 Notation in database names:
 ```